Jack Johnson (American politician): Nathan Bedford Forrest bust controversy

+Personal life

 Johnson's wife, Deanna Bell Johnson, is a 1991 graduate of the Roman Catholic DePaul University College of Law of Chicago, Illinois and was appointed as 21st Judicial District Circuit Court Judge in November 2014 by Tennessee Governor Bill Haslam to fill the office that was vacated when Judge Tim Easter was appointed to the Tennessee Court of Criminal Appeals.
 Deanna Johnson later won her first countywide election in Williamson County during 2016 and will likely be a candidate for re-election in 2022.